1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 ### 2. Subclass EventTarget to Send Events Out

-Sending out events allows other things that want to know about those events subscribe to those events.
+Sending out events allows other things that want to know about those events to subscribe to those events.
 A way to accomplish this on a JavaScript module is to Subclass EventTarget.
-Here we do this when creating the TodoStore to send out custom event upon save.
+We do this when creating the TodoStore to send out custom events upon saving.

 [`export const TodoStore = class extends EventTarget`](https://github.com/1Marc/todomvc-vanillajs-2022/blob/main/js/store.js#L1)